Zephy1/ctjs/docs/MIGRATION.md

   - Removed `CancellableEvent` from the global scope
 - `Message`/`TextComponent`
   - `Message` has been removed, and its primary functionality (i.e. `chat()`/`actionBar()`) has been added to `TextComponent`
   - `TextComponent` has been heavily changed such that it can be easily introspected.
-It now implements `List<NativeObject>`, and each object is of the form `{ text: '...', bold: true, underline: true, ... }`.
+It now implements `MutableList<NativeObject>`, and each object is of the form `{ text: '...', bold: true, underline: true, ... }`.
 This form can also be used to construct and create new `TextComponent`s
   - `TextComponent` is now immutable.
 Methods such as `withText()` can be used to return a modified `TextComponent` based on the original
 - The `/ct` command
   - Removed `/ct copy`.
 Replace this with `Client.copy(text: String)`